odys-z/antson/README.md

 to upper tiers.

 Currently there are only two different language runtime lib, c# & java.
-There is a js client, but it's not a neccessary, only a helper lib for keep json protocol packages keep consists with server side.
-User can parse the json data by themselves.
+There is a js client, but it's not a neccessary, only a helper lib for keeping json protocol packages keep consists with server side.
+Users can parse the json data by themselves.

 The runtimes are antson.java & antson.csharp sub folder.
-The c# version also provided an example Visual Studio solution, in exmaple.cs, of witch the gl-export is a [Revit](https://en.wikipedia.org/wiki/Autodesk_Revit) plugin.
-The test barely working, but no plan to extend it at the license is expensive.
+The c# version also provided an example of Visual Studio solution, in exmaple.cs folder, of witch the gl-export is a [Revit](https://en.wikipedia.org/wiki/Autodesk_Revit) plugin.
+The test is barely working, but no plan to extend it at the license is expensive.

 # Known Issues